 Canonical signature hash

-The canonical signature hash is provided in TXPARAMLOAD to simplify the development of smart accounts.
+The canonical signature hash is provided in TXPARAM to simplify the development of smart accounts.

 Computing the signature hash in EVM is complicated and expensive.
 While using the canonical signature hash is not mandatory, it is strongly recommended.
 Creating a bespoke signature requires precise commitment to the underlying transaction data.
 Without this, it’s possible that some elements can be manipulated in-the-air while the transaction is pending and have unexpected effects.
 This is known as transaction malleability.
 Using the canonical signature hash avoids malleability of the frames other than VERIFY.

 The frame.data of VERIFY frames is elided from the signature hash.
-This is done for two reasons:
+This is done for three reasons:

 It contains the signature so by definition it cannot be part of the signature hash.